Francisco de Miranda: Return to Venezuela

 Venezuela achieved de facto independence on Maundy Thursday 19 April 1810, when the Supreme Junta of Caracas was established and the colonial administrators deposed.
 The Junta sent a delegation to Great Britain to get British recognition and aid.
 This delegation, which included future Venezuelan notables Simón Bolívar and Andrés Bello, met with and persuaded Miranda to return to his native land.
 In 1811 a delegation from the Supreme Junta, among them Bolívar, and a crowd of common people enthusiastically received Miranda in La Guaira.
 In Caracas he agitated for the provisional government to declare independence from Spain under the rule of Joseph Bonaparte.

-Miranda gathered around him a group of similarly minded individuals and helped establish an association, la Sociedad Patriotica, modeled on the political clubs of the French Revolution.
+Miranda gathered around him a group of similarly minded individuals and helped establish an association, la Sociedad Patriótica, modeled on the political clubs of the French Revolution.
 By the end of the year, the Venezuelan provinces elected a congress to deal with the future of the country, and Miranda was chosen as the delegate from El Pao, Barcelona Province.
 On 5 July 1811, it formally declared Venezuelan independence and established a republic.
 The congress also adopted his tricolour as the Republic's flag.